fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The mongo CLI will require the username and password flags to authenticate correctly.
 Flags _-u root -p example_ should work, the values are from the docker-compose.yml.

-* Step 1: Run mongodb
+* Step 1: Run MongoDB
 * Step 2: Use docker exec to get inside the container
 * Step 3: Open mongo cli